 Prof. Airnel T. Abarra-Head of Ateneo de Davao Track and Field Program and www.pinoyathletics.info Chief Correspondent

-Note: This is a repost of the article posted in http://athletics.addu.edu.ph
+Note: This is a repost of the article posted at http://athletics.addu.edu.ph

 The reason why I did this is to observe how competitions in the European Union are done.
 And what we can learn lessons from them.
 Through this insight, I will present a few points I’ve observed.

-When I went to Golden Spike in Ostrava, I see how their human resource works.
-All facilities have people you can ask to, and competent persons man the secretariat and accreditation desks.
+When I went to Golden Spike in Ostrava, I see how their human resources work.
+All facilities have people you can ask, and competent persons man the secretariat and accreditation desks.
 Who are neatly dressed and very approachable.
 The fact there is a language barrier.
 As most of them are not fluent in English.
 They still try their best to accommodate your concerns.